sfu-arch/Nachos/README.md

 # Installing NEEDLE
- Please follow the readme file from here: https://github.com/sfu-arch/needle
+ Please follow the readme file from here to build needle: https://github.com/sfu-arch/needle
- We are using an older version of needle which is not compatible with the one mentioned in the link
+ We are using an older version of needle and have added all our alias analysis mentioned in the paper